 - Fake flowers

-Tip: Be sure the “fun toppings” you choose aren’t pointy, so that they don’t rip the bag or poke your little one.
+Tip: Be sure the “fun toppings” you choose aren’t pointy if you’re using freezer bags, so that they don’t rip the bag or poke your little one.

 Sensory Bags for Different Ages and Stages

 Need some inspiration on how to use sensory bags?
 Check out these tips below for every stage of your baby’s first year.

 Sensory bags are great for tummy time play!
 Use wide tape (like painters tape or even duct tape) to tape the side of the bag to prevent leaks, and then tape the bag to the floor.
 If you find the your baby isn’t quite able to reach it, use a nursing pillow or folded blanket/towel to lift their chest.
 This helps to free their hands to reach all the fun items in the bag.

 Once your baby is starting to sit up, you can let him hold and shake the bag for some fun interaction.
 First, be sure you’ve taped the freezer bags closed (because that little guy is getting stronger by the day).
 You can also use wide tape to attach the sensory bag to vertical surfaces (like the door, a cabinet, or even the front of the dishwasher).